A brief history of Calverley Old Hall

 A complex and highly evolved site with 12th century origins

-Calverley Old Hall has a history of real fascination, and more will no doubt emerge as this project unfolds.
+Calverley Old Hall has a history of real fascination.
 Its story begins in the 12th century, when a family called Scot built a stone and timber house on the site, traces of which still survive.

 Around 1300, they converted their original home into a grander stone dwelling.
 This had a large hall on the first floor (a hall being a communal space for the whole household) with service rooms below.
 This hall range had magnificent stone fireplaces on both floors, still there today.
 It is a rare survival of national significance.